isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution531.md

 ---
-title: For happy HR, bosses and employees, you want a platform that can help your team remain productive and focused, while providing excellent employee experiences that impresses and retains talent.
-JustLogin is the HR employee experience platform that delivers both through a comprehensive suite of HR applications including payroll, leave, time attendance & scheduling, expense, benefits, personnel and performance management.
-Bring the employee experience anywhere, with JustLogin mobile application.
+title: (SaaS) JustLogin HR Cloud - B (Up to 50 pax)
 permalink: /productivity-solutions-grant/solutionrepo/solution531
 ---

 ### Description

-200000956W
+For happy HR, bosses and employees, you want a platform that can help your team remain productive and focused, while providing excellent employee experiences that impresses and retains talent.
+JustLogin is the HR employee experience platform that delivers both through a comprehensive suite of HR applications including payroll, leave, time attendance & scheduling, expense, benefits, personnel and performance management.
+Bring the employee experience anywhere, with JustLogin mobile application.

 ### Details of Solution

-N.A.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/JustLogin_20200020_Annex_3_20200625143805_Part_2.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria